 This course introduces the use of technology to enhance teaching and learning in all educational settings.
 Topics include technology concepts, instructional strategies, materials and adaptive technology for children with exceptionalities, facilitation of assessment/evaluation, and ethical issues surrounding the use of technology.
 Upon completion, students should be able to apply technology enhanced instructional strategies, use a variety of technology resources and demonstrate appropriate technology skills in educational environments.
+This course is also available through the Virtual Learning Community (VLC).

-EDU 275 Effective Teach Train
+Effective Teach Train EDU 275